 For Type 2 Devices, if the Non-Device Service Request processing is successful, the DCC adds the Device to the SMI with no SMI Status.

 Where the SMI Status of a Device (Smart Meter or Type 1 Device) has remained 'Pending' for 12 months, then the DCC removes the Device from the SMI.
 When the DCC removes the Device from the SMI, the DCC sends a ‘Device removed from Inventory - Pending Status expired’ (N8) DCC Alert to the User that sent the corresponding ‘Device Pre-Notification’ Service Request to add that Device to the SMI.

+For SMETS1 Devices the relevant User must provide the Device ID and any other information the DCC requires, as set out via the Self-Service Interface before the Device is added to the Smart Metering Inventory.
+Before attempting to communicate with a SMETS1 Device via the DCC the User must comply with the configuration pre-requisites set on in Section 13 of the SMETS1 Supporting Requirements document.

 Update Inventory